KaoShengChieh/Database-Project/README.md

 - [Platform / Tool / Protocol](#platform--tool--protocol)
 - [Appendix](#appendix)
   - [Implement Philosophy – Design Pattern and Extension (Chinese)](#implement-philosophy--design-pattern-and-extension-chinese)

-## Project Description

-This project is an online hotel booking system composed of "numerous client applications" and "single management system server".
-The system is constructed as a third-party payment platform and the platform is built as distributed databases.

 ## How to Run Server & Clients